+ANALYSIS OF THE PROPOSAL.
 The Board believes that it would be inappropriate to use "Thermo" in the Company's name after the Spin-Off by Thermo Electron.
-Further, the change of corporate name would enable the Company to create a separate brand identity for its products under the name "Kadant Inc." If the proposed name change is adopted, the Company intends to use the name "Kadant Inc." in its communications with stockholders, the investment community and in the conduct of its business.
+Further, the change of corporate name would enable the Company to create a separate brand identity for its products under the name "Kadant Inc."

+If the proposed name change is adopted, the Company intends to use the name "Kadant Inc." in its communications with stockholders, the investment community and in the conduct of its business.

 The change of the Company's name would be effective upon the filing of a Certificate of Amendment with the Secretary of State of the State of Delaware.
-The Company expects to make this filing after the Annual Meeting but before the Spin-Off.
+The Company expects to make this filing as soon as practicable after the Annual Meeting.

-ADOPTION OF A RESTATED CERTIFICATE OF INCORPORATION
+PROPOSAL 11 -- ADOPTION OF A RESTATED CERTIFICATE OF INCORPORATION